datarootsio/terraform-provider-dagster/README.md

 # terraform-provider-dagster
 Terraform provider to manage Dagster Cloud resources.

-> **Warning**
-> Unofficial Dagster Cloud Terraform provider
->
+> [!WARNING]
-> This is a very early version: it implements just what we needed to manage our Dagster organization with Terraform.
+> This is an early release and we provide no guarantees on completeness or stability.

 ## Coverage